waymanglover/hearthstats/README.md

-                        in the HearthPwn URL after "&sort=" --patch PATCH         the HearthPwn patch ID used when finding decks, as seen in the HearthPwn URL after "&filter-build=" --results             for all cards, print the: cardname, total decks using the card, percentage of decks using the card, and average number of the card in decks using the card
+                        in the HearthPwn URL after "&sort=" --patch PATCH         the HearthPwn patch ID used when finding decks, as seen in the HearthPwn URL after "&filter-build="
 ```

 Note: Before populating the card database, you must first register for an API key at